-The Original Margarita; nothing says summer quite like it!
+The Original Margarita; there’s nothing quite like it!
 From the aspiring mixologist to the cocktail newbie, this extra time at home is perfect for mastering The Margarita.
 There’s nothing easier than shaking up this refreshing cocktail, in its original form or in one of its many delightful variations.

 Check out these fun facts about The Margarita to help inspire your next happy hour with friends virtual or otherwise: